codythefennec/ubuntu-shortcut-script/README.md

 ``git clone https://github.com/codythefennec/ubuntu-shortcut-script.git``

-Enter that directory and execute the installscript:
+Enter that directory and make the scripts executable using:

+chmod +x installscripts.sh

+and:

+chmod +x makeshortcut.sh

+Note these functions just make the file executable, if you want to verify integrity please read over the code within the scripts!

+Then simply run:

 ``./installscripts.sh``